2D or not 2D: a "holographic dictionary" for Lowest Landau Levels: Concluding remarks

 \section{Concluding remarks}

-The physics of the Landau levels is closely tied to the physics of the integer quantum Hall effect.
-The calculation of the EE and the quench dynamics for the system considered in this paper probably simply translated to the quantum Hall systems.
+The physics of the Landau levels is closely tied to the physics of the integer quantum Hall effect (see, e.g. \cite{tong} for a review).
+The calculation of the EE and the quench dynamics for the system considered in this paper probably simply translates to the quantum Hall systems.
 It is worth also exploring the relation to the fractional QHE, where we view the FQHE as the IQHE of composite fermions.\footnote{This possibility was mentioned to us by Jainendra Jain.}

-Another possible generalization, perhaps not too difficult, is to apply the technology of our paper to LLL systems on a sphere (see, e.g. \cite{Murugan:2018hsd}).

-A generalization of our work to more general potentials is currently in progress and will be out soon \cite{gamma-paper}.